-Baytex is actively participating with regulatory bodies and industry groups in Alberta and Saskatchewan on the implementation of federally equivalent Output Based Performance Standard Programs.
 In the jurisdictions Baytex operates, management monitors and reviews developments to provincial and federal carbon pricing policies and the implementation of carbon pricing schemes.
-There will be additional administrative and reporting requirements associated with maintaining a good standing in the performance systems.
+As the regulations evolve, there will be additional operational, administrative and reporting requirements associated with maintaining compliance with the output based performance systems.